Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 NOTE: For a more in-depth explanation of the basic saga concepts, see [NServiceBus sagas: Saga basics](/tutorials/nservicebus-sagas/1-saga-basics/).

 The `OrderId` is what makes the saga unique.
-We need to show the saga how to identify the unique **correlation property** `OrderId` in the incoming `ShipOrder` message, and how to relate it to the `OrderId` property in the saga data.
+We need to show the saga how to identify the unique **correlation property** `OrderId` in the incoming `ShipOrder` message and how to relate it to the `OrderId` property in the saga data.

 To do that, implement the saga base class `ConfigureHowToFindSaga` method as shown here, or let the compiler generate the method and fill it in: